-Proposal: Reject Revised
+Proposal: Revised

 Discussion:

 Segmentation and reassembly is established for a particular TID using an ADDBA Request and ADDBA Response frame exchange that includes the SAR Configuration element and the support of SAR may be rejected as defined in 10.25.2 Setup and modification of the block ack parameters, with addition of CID 2245 (IEEE 802.11-18/0336r2).
 No need to clarify the sequience control field.
+Additional clarification of SAR establishment is provided.

 SAR exploits the HT Immediate Block Ack that does not provide support for broadcast frames.